dreamineering/business-administration/docs/growth/acquisition/franchise/README.md

 Provide a business model that includes:

-1. Franchisor provide the playbook to grow a business
+1. Franchisor provides the playbook to grow a business
 2. Franchisee will invest their own money, responsible for all loans
-3. Franchisee pays an agreed commission to franchisor on sales
+3. Franchisee pays an agreed commission to the franchisor on sales
 4. Franchisee buys supplies and equipment from the Franchisor

 ### Relevant GPM Features